[ Lymph Notes home ] [ Click to read 'A Special Lady' by Ann ]

 [ Interior of a lymph node ]

-They also remove debris and excess fluid..© Lymph Notes
+remove debris and excess fluids. © Lymph Notes.com

 • Afferent lymphatic vessels carry unfiltered lymph into the node.
 Here waste products, and some of the fluid, are filtered out.

-• In another section of the node, lymphocytes, which are specialized white blood cells, kill pathogens that may be present.
-This causes the swelling commonly swelling known as swollen glands.
+• In another section of the node, lymphocytes, which are specialized white blood cells, kill any pathogens that may be present.
+This causes the swelling commonly known as swollen glands.

-• Lymph nodes also trap cancer cells and slow the spread of the cancer until they are overwhelmed by it.
+• Lymph nodes also trap and destroy cancer cells to slow the spread of the cancer until they are overwhelmed by it.

-• Efferent lymphatic vessels carry the filtered lymph out of the node to continue its return to the circulatory system.
+• Efferent lymphatic vessels carry the filtered lymph out of the node so that it can continue its return to the circulatory system.

 Lymphatic Drainage Areas